kzisme/site/_posts/2016-12-03-working-with-word-documents.markdown

 documents.
 I'm sure there are other ways to do this, but this was the most straight forward way I found.

+The only issue with this approach is that it is required to have Word installed on the machine that the program will be running on.